-- Classic approach under which the valuer adjusts a basket of comparable rental settlements for a ground rental rate per square metre and multiplies by the land area leased, and the - Traditional approach whereby the valuer assesses a market land value and applies a market based ground rental percentage against this value.
+Classic approach, under which the valuer adjusts a basket of comparable rental settlements for a ground rental rate per square metre and multiplies by the land area leased, and the Traditional approach, whereby the valuer assesses a market land value and applies a market-based ground rental percentage against this value.

 Value is assessed once the market rental is assessed; the overage or underage is calculated until rent review date.
-To this figure is added the value of right to renew if perpetual lease or the Present Value of the total market value of the site deferred until lease end.
+This is then adjusted for the value of the right to renew if it is a perpetual lease or the Present Value of the market value of the site deferred until the lease end.